David-Elzinga/Pollen_Competition/README.md

 1. Generate LHS data from single accession simulations
 2. Generate LHS data from double accession simulations
-3. Generate synthetic experimental data for pollen tube interference based on the best parameter combinations
-4. Generate synthetic experimental data for ler dominance based on the best parameter combinations
+3. Generate synthetic experimental data for ler dominance based on the best parameter combinations

 Germination Fitting - In this folder you'll find the .m files to fit the germination rate curves and caclulate AICc scores.